← Back to Blog

 Real Results From Real Users

-Our users report an average 25% reduction in screen time within the first week—without feeling restricted or frustrated.
+Our users report a sharp drop in screen time in the first week and meaningful, sustained reductions over the long term—without feeling restricted or frustrated.
 Unlike traditional blockers, Spool doesn't create friction; it creates awareness.
 Users tell us they don't feel like they're fighting their phones anymore.
 Instead, they're finally in control.

 "I didn't realize how often I was opening Instagram without even thinking about it.
 Spool's voice check-in made me aware of my patterns, and now I actually choose when to scroll instead of doing it automatically."